oxen-io/oxen-mq/README.md

 whenever possible: the only time we will dispatch a job to a worker thread when we have >= G threads already running is when a new command arrives, the category reserves M threads, and the thread pool is currently processing fewer than M jobs for that category.

+[//]: # Could just dedicate a thread for message handling?

 Some examples: assume A and B are commands that take sufficiently long to run that we receive all commands before the first job is finished.
 Suppose that A's category reserves 2 threads, B's